-The main difference between Inline skates and Rollerblades is in the name.
-While Inline skates is the common name for all types of skates with wheels in a straight line, rollerblades are a specific type of inline skates produced by the Rollerblades skates brand.
+What is the difference between inline skates and rollerblades?
+There’s no significant difference between Inline skates and Rollerblades.
+While Inline skates is the common name for all types of skate brands with wheels in a straight line, rollerblades are a specific type of inline skate produced by the Rollerblades skates brand.

 As a complete beginner, it’s never easy to tell the difference.
 Sadly, even some intermediate skaters still can’t tell the difference.

-The good news is, today, you’ll discover all there’s to know about rollerblades and inline skates in general.
+The good news is, today, you’ll discover all there’s to know about rollerblades and inline skates.